LangChain Prompt Templates: Dynamic Prompts with Variables and Chat History

 ])

-The MessagesPlaceholder variable expects a list of message objects.
-Passing a raw string gives a confusing type error.
+The MessagesPlaceholder variable expects a list of message objects, not a raw string.
+Passing a string gives a confusing type error that does not mention the placeholder by name.
+Always wrap even a single message in a list.

 3. Variable Name Typos